Panda Meng Lan: The Third Prince of Xizhimen

 Early Life and Infancy (2015)

-Health Scare: In early 2017, fans noticed redness and swelling on Meng Lan’s chin.
-Concerned supporters raised the issue through various channels.
-On May 23, 2017, the Chengdu Research Base of Giant Panda Breeding confirmed that Meng Lan had been diagnosed with chronic osteomyelitis.
-He received prompt medical treatment.
+A Health Scare: In early 2017, eagle-eyed fans noticed redness and swelling on Meng Lan’s chin, sparking widespread concern.
+Dedicated supporters raised the issue through various channels, prompting swift action.
+On May 23, 2017, the Chengdu Research Base of Giant Panda Breeding confirmed that Meng Lan had developed chronic osteomyelitis.
+Thankfully, with timely medical treatment, the resilient young panda bounced back, proving once again his remarkable strength.

-Recent Health Check: On October 25, 2023, caretakers noticed traces of blood on Meng Lan’s perch.
-Upon examination, it was determined that he had a minor cut on the second digit of his left front paw, likely caused by a bamboo stick.
-Veterinarians treated and disinfected the wound, and Meng Lan continued to eat and walk normally.
+A Minor Setback: On October 25, 2023, caretakers noticed a trace of blood on Meng Lan’s perch.
+Upon examination, they discovered a small cut on the second digit of his left front paw – likely from a bamboo stick.
+The wound was promptly treated and disinfected, and true to his resilient nature, Meng Lan continued to eat, walk, and play as if nothing had happened.

 Gallery of Panda Meng Lan